MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

 # Connect to data in Azure Data Lake storage

-This article provides information on how to ingest data into Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.
+Ingest data into Dynamics 365 Customer Insights using your Azure Data Lake Storage Gen2 account.
 Data ingestion can be full or incremental.

 ## Prerequisites